-All float homes that are hooked to upland sewer or septic systems must meet the standards in IDAPA 20.03.04.015.10.e by December 31, 2012.
-Permittees or their designees are responsible for providing this documentation to the department.
+All float homes that are hooked to upland sewer or septic systems must meet the standards in IDAPA 20.03.04.015.10.e Permittees or their designees are responsible for providing this documentation to the department.
 Float homes must be inspected prior to this date by a professional plumber licensed in the State of Idaho.
 A report to IDL from the plumber will document whether the float home meets the standards in IDAPA 20.03.04.015.10.e (IDAPA 20.03.04.015.10.f).

-A permittee may request an extension prior to the above date (IDAPA 20.03.04.015.10.g).
-No extension will be approved beyond December 31, 2016.
+A permittee may request an extension but is at Department discretion.

+10. Inspection